A Sea of Cyber Threats: Maritime Cybersecurity from the Perspective of Mariners: Appendix

-In the first round, one participant was interviewed using a question set focused solely on cybersecurity and cyber-attack topics.
+Our pilot study consisted of two rounds, with changes to the interview question set implemented after each round.
+Demographic information for the pilot participants, Pilot Participant 1 (PP1) and Pilot Participant 2 (PP2), is summarized in the first two rows of Table ~\ref{tab:participant_info}.
+Insights gained from the pilot study informed the refinement of our final interview design introduced in the previous subsection. \\ \textbf{Round 1:} In the first round, one participant was interviewed using a question set focused solely on cybersecurity and cyber-attack topics.
 While these questions aimed to provide insights into the participant’s understanding of cybersecurity threats, they proved too narrow in scope.
 Specifically, the participant, who had limited cybersecurity knowledge, interpreted “cybersecurity” as primarily involving “computers, malware, or phishing.”
 This restricted the depth of responses and overlooked other critical aspects of cybersecurity, such as physical access threats.
 For instance, during our background research with industry professionals, physical access was identified as a significant threat.
 This critical context would have been missed if interviewees framed cybersecurity solely in terms of technical vulnerabilities.
 The limitations of this approach led to significant revisions in the question set.
-Due to the substantial changes made and the limited usefulness of the responses, this interview was not coded or included in the final results.
+Due to the substantial changes made and the limited usefulness of the responses, this interview was not coded or included in the final results. \\ \textbf{Round 2:} The second round involved one participant and included a revised question set that removed several cybersecurity threat questions.
+However, this omission led to insufficient coverage of cybersecurity threats, particularly in comparison to physical threats.
+As a result, additional “mirrored” cybersecurity questions were developed after this round to ensure meaningful responses could be gathered from participants with varying levels of expertise.
+Although this interview was similar enough to the final question set to be coded and included in the final results, it was not used to determine saturation.
+Instead, its purpose was to gather insights that informed the refinement of the final question set.
+Saturation calculations began with Participant 1 in the main study.